We prefer to behave in approval with our social groups”

 • Belongingness on Wikipedia

 • Frodi, A., Bridges, L., & Grolnick, W. S. (1985).
-Correlates of mastery-related behavior: A short-term longitudinal study of infants in their second year.
+Correlates of mastery-related behaviour: A short term longitudinal study of infant in their second year.
 Child Development, 56, 1291–1298x).

 • Ryan, R. M., Stiller, J., & Lynch, J. H. (1994).
 Representations of relationships to teachers, parents, and friends as predictors of academic motivation and self-esteem.
 Journal of Early Adolescence, 14, 226–249.

 • Rose, Paul; Kim, JongHan (July 2011).
-Self-monitoring, opinion leadership and opinion seeking: a socio-motivational approach.
+Self-monitoring, opinion leadership and opinion seeking: a sociomotivational approach.
 Current Psychology 30 (3): 203–214.

 • Cialdini, Robert.
 (2003).
 Crafting Normative Messages to Protect the Environment.
 Current Directions in Psychological Science, 105–109